VeloraMC/.github/profile/README.md

 3. **Longevity of Ideas**
    Projects that not only work, but can grow – because they are built on solid foundations.

-We believe that multiplayer is more than just playing together - it's a shared experience.

-Every Lumio Studios project is like a new journey, a universe for players to discover and co-create.

-Just as Nintendo creates worlds with Zelda or Pokémon, we want to write new chapters in the "Minecraft" universe.
+We are convinced that multiplayer goes far beyond simply playing together—it stands for shared experiences and creative development.
+At Lumio Studios, we view each of our projects as an exciting journey, a unique universe that players not only explore but also actively shape.
+Just as Nintendo has created fascinating worlds with Zelda and Pokémon, we strive to write new stories and open fresh chapters in the Minecraft universe.

 ---

 ## What We Build